ephes/django-cast/docs/post.rst

 Types of Blocks
 ---------------

-Following types of blocks are available for the body of a post:
+Inside the Overview and Detail blocks following types of blocks are available:

 - Heading
 - Paragraph - Rich Text which can include headings, images, links, etc.